Chatwood's 2-hitter for Rockies beats Giants 5-0

 Nolan Arenado had three hits, including a home run off Matt Moore (1-2), who allowed five runs, 10 hits and three walks in 5 2/3 innings.

 Arenado's fourth home run this season put the Rockies ahead 1-0 in the third, and Charlie Blackmon hit a two-run single in a three-run fourth that included Dustin Garneau's RBI double.
-Stephen Cardullo added a run-scoring single in the fifth.

-Giants left fielder Jarrett Parker left after appearing to injury a shoulder when he crashed into the wall on a running catch, robbing D.J.
+Giants left fielder Jarrett Parker broke his right collarbone crashing into the wall on a running catch, robbing D.J.
 LaMahieu of an extra-base hit with two outs in the fourth inning.
 After the collision, Parker sprinted toward the infield, stopped and dropped to his knees on the outfield grass.
 He grimaced, was examined by trainers and was replaced by Aaron Hill.

+''You know you are all in when you make a play like that,'' Giants manager Bruce Bochy said. ''You're focused.
+I had no idea he was going to catch that ball.
+To see him stay locked in was a hats-off moment to him and a huge play, it kept us in the game.''

 TRAINER'S ROOM